pytorch/rfcs/RFC-0011-InferenceMode.md

 **The algorithm.**  At a high level, we would like to skip both the Autograd and InplaceOrView kernels while in inference mode, whenever it is safe to do so.
-Whether or not this is safe is maintained by the invariant:
+Whether or not this is safe is maintained by a pair of invariants:

-  **The invariant:** Any inference tensor (tensor whose dispatch key set does not include Autograd nor InplaceOrView) is guaranteed not to alias with any tensor which is saved for backwards (or otherwise depends on accurate version counter tracking).
+  **The no-aliasing invariant:** Inference tensors are guaranteed not to alias with any tensor which is saved for backwards (or otherwise depends on accurate version counter tracking)

-This invariant guarantees that it safe skip version counter bumps on inference tensors.
+  **The immutable invariant:** Inference tensors are immutable outside of inference mode.

+The no-aliasing invariant guarantees it is safe to skip version counter bumps when mutating inference tensors, as the set of tensors affected by mutation is precisely the set of aliases to that tensor.
+The immutable invariant guarantees it is safe to skip view metadata, as view metadata is only used to enable inplace updates on tensors that require gradients.

 **Inference mode** is defined to be the state when:

 * Autograd is added to the TLS excluded set
 * InplaceOrView is removed from the TLS included set (recall that by default, InplaceOrView is part of the TLS included set)
-* View metadata is not recorded (similar to NoGradMode)
+* If view metadata is recorded (e.g., because a tensor has InplaceOrView directly recorded on it), the creation metadata of the view is set to forbid subsequent inplace modification with `requires_grad=True` tensors (`CreationMeta::NO_GRAD_MODE`)

 It is legal for only Autograd to be excluded (this happens during normal processing of Autograd kernels), but it is illegal for InplaceOrView to